pdxbadgers/badge-2018/FW/README.md

 ![x61 pin mapping](http://drazzy.com/e/img/PinoutT861a.jpg "Arduino Pin Mapping for ATtiny x61 series")

 The ATTiny861 has 20 pins - 4 for power/ground and 16 I/O pins.
-Be careful, each pin has multiple names.
-There's the package pin number (1 to 20), the AVR GPIO name (PA0-7 and PB0-7), the Arduino digital number (0-14), the Arduino analog pin number (A0-10).
+Be careful, each pin has multiple names:
+* The package pin number (1 to 20)
+* The AVR GPIO name (PA0-7 and PB0-7)
+* The Arduino digital number (0-14)
+* The Arduino analog pin number (A0-10)

 For the most part, you want the Arduino digital number in your code.

 Here's the pin names as they're used on the badge.
 Someone really ought to make this into a header file.